NotTofuFood/Glados/README.md

 You must go into config.txt inside of GladOSCode and configure it to your computers needs.

+You must have Python 3.6 or higher installed on your computer.

+When installing Python 3.6 it will ask you to install tkinter, please install that as well.

 # COMMANDS:

 - Try saying hi to Glados.